dom3d/LearningProtoactorNetOnOSX/README.md

 **context.tell**  This sends a message to the target PID and respects the middleware setup as defined via Props/Kind.

 **context.RequestAsync** Request-Response based message.
 The message gets packed into a MessagEnvelope.
 This is the request part.

 **context.Respond** Request-Response based message.
 This is the response part. context.Sender is actually not null in this case and can be used.

-**context.respond:** this is only for received Request messages (RPCs).
+This is only for received Request messages (RPCs).

 ## The many (and thus confusing) ways to send spawn an actor
-**Actor.Spawn** (and it's variations) spawns it as root Actor **context.Spawn** (and it's variations) spawns it as child of the actor (actor.sef)
+**Actor.Spawn** (and it's variations) spawns it as root Actor

+**context.Spawn** (and it's variations) spawns it as child of the actor (actor.sef)